JoeHallows/learning_journal_cp3402/Week 06 Learning Journal - Joseph Hallows.md

 7. Over-learning (Learn the area/subject/skill in more depth than necessary. continually ask 'why')
 8. Spacing (Spaced repetition to counteract 'The forgetting curve': Repeat at spaced intervals)
 9. Teach what you're learning ('The curse of knowledge': we learn best from people who are just one step ahead of us on the same journey.
 We prefer a guide to a guru, and rather be a guide than a guru.)
 -  Use active recall!
 Instead of summarising/taking notes, write down questions for yourself to answer when revising.
 Helps you become better at retrieving info from your brain.
-Practice taking out info from your brain, rather than putting stuff in.
+Practice taking stuff out of your brain, rather than putting stuff in.
 # Career/Employability/Learning Insights